kratisto/docs/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_a_pool/guide.en-gb.md

 ---
 title: Pool creation
-excerpt: This guide shows you how to create a pool using the web interface.
+excerpt: This guide shows you how to create a pool using the the OVHcloud Control Panel and the API.
 updated: 2025-04-26
 ---

 ## Objective

-This guide shows you how to create a pool using the web interface, using the OVHcloud Control Panel or the OVHcloud API.
+This guide shows you how to create a pool, using the OVHcloud Control Panel or the OVHcloud API.

 ## Requirements